Inspectioneering

 A Recap of the Fall 2024 “Meeting of the Minds” Roundtable Discussion

-By Jeremiah Wooten, Managing Partner at Inspectioneering.
+By Jeremiah Wooten, Managing Partner and General Counsel at Inspectioneering.
 This article appears in the January/February 2025 issue of Inspectioneering Journal.

 Inspectioneering's 14th biannual "Meeting of the Minds" (MOTM) roundtable discussion convened last November in Dallas, Texas, gathering a select group of mechanical integrity (MI) leaders from across the refining/petrochemical, midstream, offshore production, and chemical processing sectors.
 Supported by EQUITY, this forum provided a platform for participants to openly share experiences, discuss innovative ideas, and identify opportunities to enhance their MI programs.